slazav/he3vmcw/Readme.md

 using initial conditions from the old one one can do:
 ```
 npts 512     # some parameters for the new solver
-hpd_deform 0 # save function profiles for new initial conditions
+deform none  # save function profiles for new initial conditions
 start        # start new solver with new parameters
 pnm_start    # start new pnm_writer
 ```